Huertix/BowlingScoreManager/README.txt

     2 step:
         - Introduce the strike concept.
-            + Check if firts throw was 10.
+            + Check if first throw was 10.
             + Jump to the next frame.

     3 step: